racelandshop/ai_dashboard_compreface/README.md

 You will see a list of users as well as the registered status.
 If everything was corretly setup you should have all user with the "not registered" status.

-From here you can upload your photo to regiter the respective faces.
+From here, you can upload your photo to register the respective faces.
 You can upload more than one photo at the same time, but make sure that the face is visible and is the only face in the photo before uploading.
-You will receive a notification on HA after uploading with the number of photo uploaded.
+After uploading, you will receive a notification on Home Assistant with the number of photos uploaded.

 ### Detecting/Recognizing faces